 Urologists located in Austin, TX

 According to the American Cancer Society, nearly 80,000 adults received a diagnosis of bladder cancer last year, and almost 17,000 people died from the disease.
 Bladder cancer is a severe health issue, and early detection can make all the difference in treating it effectively.
-At Midtown Urology Associates, a team of highly trained professionals helps men and women in Austin, Texas with comprehensive diagnostic and treatment services in the fight against bladder cancer.
-To schedule a screening, call or use the fast and simple online tool.
+At Midtown Urology Associates, Dr. Michael Trotter, Andrew Barger, APRN, and a team of highly trained professionals help men and women in Austin, Texas with comprehensive diagnostic and treatment services in the fight against bladder cancer.
+To schedule a screening, call the office, or use the fast and simple online booking tool.

 Your bladder is made of several layers, each comprised of different types of cells.
 Bladder cancer usually begins in the innermost layer and is classified based on how far it has advanced into your bladder.

 These types of bladder cancer only affect the inner layer of cells in the bladder wall.

 These types of bladder cancer have invaded deeper into the layers of the bladder wall.
 Invasive cancer is harder to treat and more likely to spread than non-invasive cancers.

 Bladder cancer is also categorized based on how the cancer cells develop.

 These cancer cells grow from the walls of the bladder into the hollow center.
 They resemble long, finger-like growths.

 These cancer cells don’t extend into the bladder cavity but remain flat against the tissues of the bladder wall.

 Left untreated, bladder cancer can spread to other areas of your body, including your lymph nodes, lungs, bones, or liver.